The trouble with progress

 The run of the mill professional online criminal organisation does not aim at the well protected, well informed targets, unless they happen to represent a truly massive (everyone retires) payday, but they are few and far between.
 Your average online criminal has a fair few tools and works on the idea that if lots of targets are hit then some will be vulnerable enough to take on.
 These are the ones that are the bread and butter of your modern online criminal caper.

 Of course, those of us with any sense want to avoid being in a vulnerable situation to begin with.
 How do we do that?
 Well it is not a one-size-fits-all unfortunately.
 For a small organisation, some KnowBe4 training and having Heimdal installed across your network would be a good start.
-Then once we get a bit bigger, we should be looking at utilising a Security Operations Centre (SOC) such as the very competitively priced bluedog solutions.
+Then once we get a bit bigger, we should be looking at utilising a Security Operations Centre (SOC).
 There are many answers to many puzzles, it really depends upon what the starting situation is.

 The short version is this: if you live in the modern world and you want your organisation to be safe then don’t be a numpty and assume that you know how to deal with all this stuff yourself.
 Email firstname.lastname@example.org or call Brigantia on 020 3358 0090 to get put in touch with your local Brigantia Partner, an independent expert to help you dynamically safeguard your organisation.